What's the Difference Between a Letter of Interest and a Cover Letter?

 What is a letter of interest?

 Remember the mechanics involved here.
-A staff member is charged with reading all the applications submitted for the advertised position.
+A staff member reads all the applications submitted for the advertised position.
 Depending on the circumstances, there could be dozens of applications to review.
 The school wants the best candidate for the vacant position, after all.
 So, there sits the member of staff who has to open all the envelopes and review them.
 Is he going to have time to read each one in detail?
 Probably not.
-But he will scan that letter of interest that you have written, looking for some features that set you apart from the other applicants.
+But he will scan that letter of interest you wrote, looking for features that set you apart from the other applicants.

 One of the goals of the letter of interest is to help you make the first cut.
 That gets your application into a much smaller pile of applications.
 Several people will most likely review that group of applications in detail.
 Depending on how the school has set up its hiring process, the group of applications that made the first cut will be further reduced to perhaps 3 to 5 applicants that they would like to interview.